danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.setHistoryTTL.html" name="messages.setHistoryTTL">Set maximum Time-To-Live of all messages in the specified chat: messages.setHistoryTTL</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#callsetoutput-int-id-danog-madelineproto-localfile-amp-bytestream-writablestream-file-void" name="callSetOutput">Set output file or stream for incoming OPUS audio packets in a call: callSetOutput</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#setreportpeers-int-string-int-string-userorid-void" name="setReportPeers">Set peer(s) where to send errors occurred in the event loop: setReportPeers</a>

 * <a href="account.setContentSettings.html" name="account.setContentSettings">Set sensitive content settings (for viewing or hiding NSFW content): account.setContentSettings</a>